StarConKW/starconkw.github.io/_pages/cfp.md

 - **Where you work/go to school**
 - **Any relation to the StarCon organizers or members of the StarCon Program Committee**
 - **Your gender, ethnicity, sexual orientation, religion (or lack of) etc**

+**Including personally identifiable information in your submission may result in disqualification if the Speakers Team is unable to anonymize is sufficiently**

 #### Abstract